Tewodros01/Song_Frontend/README.md

-# Song CRUD App
+# Song CRUD App - Frontend

 ## Overview

-The Song CRUD App is a web-based application designed to manage a collection of songs.
-It allows users to perform basic CRUD operations: Create, Read, Update, and Delete songs from the database.
-This application is built using modern web technologies, ensuring scalability, performance, and ease of use.
+The frontend of the Song CRUD App is built using TypeScript and ReactJS library, with Redux Toolkit and Redux-Saga for state management.
+This part of the application provides a user-friendly interface for managing songs, allowing users to perform CRUD operations easily.

 ## Features